 What's the best free SEM tool for beginners?

-Google Keyword Planner remains the best free tool for beginners.
+Google Keyword Planner remains the best tool for beginners.
 It provides keyword ideas, search volumes, and competition data directly from Google.
 Combine it with Google Ads Editor for free bulk editing capabilities and Google Analytics 4 for free conversion tracking.

 Do I need third-party tools if I use Google's native options?